Ellie Clewlow reviews the Patagonia Women’s Storm 10 Jacket, a premium-feeling waterproof.

 The overall fit is very good.
 It’s a trim fitting jacket with an extended drop tail and plenty of sleeve articulation.
 It’s cut quite short at the front, which ensures excellent mobility when scrambling or stepping up, though we can see that some hillwalkers might prefer a slightly longer hemline.

-It has some excellent technical features too, including a helmet-compatible hood with single rear volume adjustment and a stiffened brim.
+The Storm 10 has some excellent technical features too, including a helmet-compatible hood with single rear volume adjustment and a stiffened brim.
 There are two well-placed hand pockets and an outer left chest ‘pack pocket’.
 There are also Velcro adjustable wrist cuffs and a dual waist hem drawcord.
 These ensure a good weatherproof seal, keeping out gusts effectively.

 The jacket is also equipped with a RECCO rescue reflector, designed to improve search ability if the user is avalanched.
 At present this system is not widely used in the UK, though it is far more common in mainland Europe and the US.